0 / 0

 i.e., the likeness of His light in the heart of His believing slave who obeys His commands and heeds His prohibitions.
 If the heart is enlightened blessings will come to it from all sides, but if it is darkened, calamity and evil will come to it from all places.
 Whatever exists of innovation, misguidance, following whims and desires, avoiding true guidance and turning away from the means of happiness and focusing on the means that lead to doom, that will be recognizable by means of the light that is in the heart.
 If that light is lost then one will left like a blind man stumbling in the darkness.

-• It generates true insight which can distinguish between truth and falsehood, sincerity and lies.
+6 – It generates true insight which can distinguish between truth and falsehood, sincerity and lies.
 Allah rewards His slave for his good deeds with something similar and if he gives up something for the sake of Allah, He will compensate him with something better than it.
 So if he lowers his gaze and refrains from looking at things that Allah has forbidden, Allah will compensate him with enlightenment; he will compensate him for restraining his gaze for the sake of Allah, and will open to him the doors of knowledge, faith and true insight which he only attained by means of the light in his heart.
 The opposite of that is the blindness which Allah attributed to the homosexuals, which is the opposite of insight.
 Allah says (interpretation of the meaning):

-On the other hand, the one who follows his whims and desires will feel a sense of humiliation, indignity, worthlessness and insignificance, which is the punishment which Allah has decreed for those who disobey Him as Al-Hasan said: “Even if they ride the finest of mounts, the effect of sin will never depart from them.
+On the other hand, the one who follows his whims and desires will feel a sense of humiliation, indignity, worthlessness and insignificance, which is the punishment which Allah has decreed for those who disobey Him as al-Hasan said: “Even if they ride the finest of mounts, the effect of sin will never depart from them.
 Allah insists that the one who disobeys Him will be humiliated.”

-Allah, may He be Glorified and Exalted, has connected strength to obedience to Him, and humiliation to disobedience to Him.
+Allah, may He be glorified and exalted, has connected strength to obedience to Him, and humiliation to disobedience to Him.
 Allah says (interpretation of the meaning):

 Faith is both words and deeds, inward and outward.
 Allah says (interpretation of the meaning):

 i.e., whoever desires power, let him seek it by means of obedience to Allah and remembrance of Him, by speaking good words and doing good deeds.
-In Du’a’ Al-Qunut it says: “he is not humiliated whom You have befriended, nor is he honoured who You take as an enemy”.
+In Du’aa’ al-Qunoot it says: “he is not humiliated whom You have befriended, nor is he honoured who You take as an enemy”.
 Whoever obeys Allah is His friend in as much as he obeys Him, and he will have support and honour from Him commensurate with his obedience towards Him.
 Whoever disobeys Him is His enemy in as much as he disobeys Him, and he will have humiliation from Him commensurate with his disobedience towards Him.

-• It distracts one from thinking of what is in one’s best interests, so his affairs become neglected and he follows his whims and desires and neglects to remember his Lord.
+9 – It distracts one from thinking of what is in one’s best interests, so his affairs become neglected and he follows his whims and desires and neglects to remember his Lord.
 Allah says (interpretation of the meaning):

 And Allah knows best.